m-lego/m65/README.md

   ![the pcb](pics/m65-pcb-2.jpg)

-   version (3) stm32f103 compatible pinout
+   version (3) stm32f103 compatible pinout superseeded by version 4 and 401 go for that

   ![the pcb](pics/m65-pcb3.png)